Peter Fenwick (neuropsychologist)

-Peter Brooke Cadogan Fenwick (born 25 May 1935) is a neuropsychiatrist and neurophysiologist who is known for his studies of epilepsy and end-of-life phenomena.
+Peter Brooke Cadogan Fenwick (25 May 1935 – 22 November 2024) was a British neuropsychiatrist and neurophysiologist who is known for his studies of epilepsy and end-of-life phenomena.

-Education
+Background

-Fenwick is a graduate of Trinity College, Cambridge, where he studied Natural Science.
+Fenwick was born in Nairobi in 1935, where his family was living at the time.
+His English father was working on a coffee farm, and his Australian mother was a doctor.
+He attended the Stowe School and was a graduate of Trinity College, Cambridge, where he studied Natural Science.
 He obtained his clinical experience at St Thomas' Hospital.

 Career

-Fenwick is a senior lecturer at King's College, London, where he works as a consultant at the Institute of Psychiatry.
-He is the Consultant Neuropsychologist at both the Maudsley, and John Radcliffe hospitals, and also provides services for Broadmoor Hospital.
-He works with the Mental Health Group at the University of Southampton, and holds a visiting professorship at the Riken Neurosciences Institute in Japan.
+Fenwick was a senior lecturer at King's College, London, where he worked as a consultant at the Institute of Psychiatry.
+He was the Consultant Neuropsychologist at both the Maudsley, and John Radcliffe hospitals, and also provided services for Broadmoor Hospital.
+He worked with the Mental Health Group at the University of Southampton, and held a visiting professorship at the Riken Neurosciences Institute in Japan.

-Fenwick is the president of the Horizon Research Foundation, an organisation that supports research into end-of-life experiences.
-He is the President of the British branch of the International Association for Near-Death Studies.
-As of 2008 Fenwick is a part of the Human Consciousness Project.
+Fenwick was the president of the Horizon Research Foundation, an organisation that supports research into end-of-life experiences.
+He was the President of the British branch of the International Association for Near-Death Studies.
+As of 2008 Fenwick was a part of the Human Consciousness Project.
 The first study from the project was called The AWARE (AWAreness during REsuscitation) study and was published in 2014.

-Fenwick has been part of the editorial board for a number of journals, including the Journal of Neurology, Neurosurgery, and Psychiatry, the Journal of Consciousness Studies and the Journal of Epilepsy and Behaviour.
+Fenwick was part of the editorial board for a number of journals, including the Journal of Neurology, Neurosurgery, and Psychiatry, the Journal of Consciousness Studies and the Journal of Epilepsy and Behaviour.